+graphy and Public Broadcasting

-(a) Bulletin Board
+,, (a) Bulletin Board

-(b) Internet Site
+(a) (b) Internet Site

-(c) Newspapers 65
+(c) Newspapers

 77-5.
-Security of the Court 65
+Securit ty of the Court 65

-77-6.
-Weapons in the Courthouse and Courtroom 65
+ons in the Courthouse and Courtroom

-(a) Prohibition on Unauthorized Weapons 65
+(a) Prohibition on Unauthorized Weapons

-(b) Use of Weapons as Evidence 65
+(b) Use of Weapons as Evidence

-77-7.
-Court Library 65
+Library

-77-8.
-Complaints Against Judges 65
+aints Against Judges

-79. BOOKS AND RECORDS KEPT BY THE CLERK 67
+79. BOOK S AND RECORDS KEPT BY THE CLERK 67

-79-1.
-Transcript and Designation of Record on Appeal
+ript and Designation of Record on Appeal

-79-2.
-Exclusions from Record on Appeal
+ions from Record on Appeal

-79-3.
-Files; Custody and Withdrawal
+Custody and Withdrawal

 79-4.
-Custody and Disposition of Exhibits and Transcripts 67
+Custod ly and Disposition of Exhibits and Transcripts 67

 (a) Custody of Exhibits During Trial or Evidentiary Hearing

 (b) Removal of Exhibits Upon Conclusion of Proceeding

 (c) Disposition of Unclaimed Exhibits 67

 79-5.
-Filing Documents Under Seal 68
+Filing Documents Under Seal in Civil Cases

+(a) This Rule Applies to Electronic and Manually-Filed Sealed Documents

-(a) Specific Court Order Required 68
+(b) Specific Court Order Required

-(b) Request to File Entire Document Under Seal
+(c) Documents that May Be Filed Under Seal Before Obtaining a Specific Court Order.

-(c) Request to File a Portion of a Document Under Seal
+(d) Request to File Document, or Portions Thereof, Under Seal

-(d) Filing a Document Designated Confidential by Another Party

-(e) Request Denied
+(e) Documents Designated as Confidential or Subject to a Protective Order

+(f) Effect of Court's Ruling on Administrative Motion to File Under Seal.

-(f) Effect of Seal
+(g) Effect of Seal 70

-83. AMENDMENT OF THE LOCAL RULES 71
+83. AMEN DMEN' T OF THE LOCAL RULES 71

-83-1.
-Method of Amendment
+d of Amendment

 83-2.
-Advisory Committee on Rules 71
+Adviso bry Committee on Rules 71

 (a) Appointment 71

-(b) Purpose 71
+(b) Purpose

 (c) Action by the Court

 (d) Submission of Report to Judicial Council 71

 83-3.
-Procedure for Public Comment on Local Rules 71
+Proced lure for Public Comment on Local Rules

 (a) Publication 71

 (b) Public Submissions 71